ericjrespinosa/IntroToGithub/motivation/motivation.md

   Motivation:
     My motivation for participating in this training is gain new skills and knowledge and pursue a new career.

-    Learning Style: my learning style is auditory and being able to physically try the new task I am learning. intersting fact: I was a zipline tour guide for 3 months.
+    Learning Style: my learning style is auditory and being able to physically try the new task I am learning.     intersting fact: I was a zipline tour guide for 3 months and one day hello hello